GoogleChrome/web.dev/src/site/content/en/sandbox/markup-media/index.md

 ## Hero images
 Hero images should be 1600 px x 800 px.

-Adjust hero image positioning using the [`hero_position`](/markup-post-codelab/#set-up-the-yaml) field in the YAML at the start of the Markdown file.
+Adjust hero image positioning using the [`hero_position`](/markup-post-codelab/#set-up-the-yaml) field in the YAML at the start of the post's Markdown file.

 ## Body images
 Make sure images are [accessible](/inclusion-and-accessibility#use-inclusive-images).